-The etc. is of significance because the lightweight division had a surplus of talent during the late 1960s and 1970s, with Johnny Saint, Jim Breaks, George Kidd, Al Miquet, Zoltan Boscik, Jackie Robinson, Jon Cortez, Bobby Ryan (need we go on?) ensuring that only the very best could be uttered in the same breath.
-Even in Scotland George Kidd, Jim McKenzie and Bill Ross could ensure the Scottish title was worth having.
+The etc. is of significance because the lightweight division had a surplus of talent during the late 1960s and 1970s, with Johnny Saint, Jim Breaks, George Kidd, Al Miquet, Zoltan Boscik, Jon Cortez (need we go on?) ensuring that only the very best could be uttered in the same breath.
+Even in Scotland Kidd, McKenzie and Ross could ensure the Scottish title was worth having.

 Bill's wrestling commitments were limited to the midlands, north of England and Scotland, which we can only imagine was of his own chosing.
 It was only this lack of national exposure that prevented him being classed as an equal with Breaks, Saint, Boscik and other lightweight greats.